acm-ndsu/Byte-le-2025/docs/moves.rst

 Moveset Identifier        Description
 ========================= ==============================================================================================
 Normal Move               A character's default Move.
 By using a Normal Move, a character will gain +1
-                          :cyan:`Special Point`.
+                          :cyan:`SP`.
 Special 1                 A Move with some more "oomph" to it.
-This will *reduce* a character's :cyan:`Special Points`
+This will *reduce* a character's :cyan:`SP`
                           by the cost of the Move.
 Special 2                 A Move that tends to be a character's strongest.
 This will also *reduce* a character's
-                          :cyan:`Special Points` by the cost of the Move. *Special 2 is more expensive than Special 1.*
+                          :cyan:`SP` by the cost of the Move. *Special 2 is more expensive than Special 1.*
 ========================= ==============================================================================================

 Understanding how a character's Moveset will affect not just the user but all characters on the map will help when